C-Suite Talks: Bill Browder

 And then his saga, which is detailed in his bestselling Red Notice, gets even more interesting.
 From the falling out with the Vladimir Putin regime to the championing of the Magnitsky Act, Browder’s life morphed from an unconventional success story into a tense and harrowing thriller.

-We spoke with Browder, who will be addressing the 2019 SALT Conference this May, for his take on the current geopolitical environment, the investment management landscape, what advice he’d give to his younger self, and more.
+We spoke with Browder for his take on the current geopolitical environment, the investment management landscape, what advice he’d give to his younger self, and more.

 Below is a lightly edited transcript of our conversation.